Trott/slug/README.md

 ## Playground

-A (painfully minimal) web playground is available at https://trott.github.io/slug/.
+A web playground is available at https://trott.github.io/slug/.

+There is also a CLI tool available via `npx slug`.
 It doesn't allow you to specify options, so it's utility is minimal.
-Pull requests welcome to add the ability to specify options.

-There is also a (similarly minimal) CLI tool available via `npx slug`.
-As with the web playground, it doesn't allow you to specify options, so it's utility is minimal.